mrcjkb/haskell-tools.nvim/README.md

 * Automagically detects the appropriate command (`cabal new-repl`, `stack ghci` or `ghci`) for your project.
 * Choose between a builtin handler or [`toggleterm.nvim`](https://github.com/akinsho/toggleterm.nvim).
 * Dynamically create a repl command for [`iron.nvim`](https://github.com/hkupty/iron.nvim) (see [advanced configuration](#advanced-configuration)).
-* Interact with the repl from any buffer using a lua API.
+* Interact with the repl from within Haskell files using a lua API.

 [![](https://asciinema.org/a/HtTdq1tqxoRVjt4hEf22tInLV.svg)](https://asciinema.org/a/HtTdq1tqxoRVjt4hEf22tInLV)